bclarkson-code/Tricycle/README.md

 mlflow server --host 0.0.0.0
 ```

-Then should be able to just run
+Then you should be able to just run
 ```bash
 python train_smol_gpt.py
 ```